 A Few Ways to Discuss Your Obligations at Work

-You don’t have to look at it “groveling” to your boss.
+You don’t have to look at it as “groveling” to your boss.
 Rather, you’re enlisting their support in the name of maintaining your productivity.
 It’s a win-win — if you approach the discussion prudently and strategically.
 Here are some basic tips to get your practical muscles warmed up:

 Prepare in Advance